-- 1. Resource Protection The Resource Protection District includes areas in which development would adversely affect water quality, productive habitat, or biological ecosystems.
+- 1. Resource Protection 1 (RP-1)- The Resource Protection1-District includes areas in which development would adversely affect water quality, productive habitat, or biological ecosystems.
 The space and bulk standards of the adjacent district apply in this District.
 This district includes the following areas: - a.
+Floodplains as defined by the one-hundred (100)-year floodplain as designated on the Federal Emergency Management Agency's (FEMA) Flood Insurance Rate Maps or Flood Hazard Boundary Maps (dated January 17, 1985), or the flood of record, or in the absence of these, by soil types identified as recent floodplain soils.
+This district is limited to one-hundred (100) year floodplains adjacent to tidal waters.
 Areas within 250 feet, horizontal distance of the upland edge of salt water marshes and salt meadows which are rated "high" or "moderate" value waterfowl and wading bird habitat, including nesting and feeding areas, by the Maine Department of Inland Fisheries and Wildlife as of January 1, 1973, and areas within 250 feet, horizontal distance, of the upland edge of freshwater wetlands which are rated "moderate" or "high" value waterfowl and wading bird habitat, including nesting and feeding areas, by the Maine Department of Inland Fisheries and Wildlife (MDIF&W) that are depicted on a Geographic Information System (GIS) data layer maintained by either MDIF&W or the Department of Environmental Protection as of May 1, 2006 - b.
-Floodplains as defined as 100-year floodplain as designated on the Federal Emergency Management Agency's (FEMA) Flood Insurance Rate Maps adjacent to tidal waters. - -c.
-Areas of two or more contiguous acres with sustained slop of 20% or greater. - d.
+Areas of two or more contiguous acres with sustained slopes of twenty percent (20%) or greater.
+Floodplains as defined as 100-year floodplain as designated on the Federal Emergency Management Agency's (FEMA) Flood Insurance Rate Maps adjacent to tidal waters. - c.
+Areas of two (2) or more contiguous acres supporting wetland vegetation and hydric soils, which are not part of a freshwater or coastal wetland as defined, and which is not surficially connected to a water body during the period of normal high water.
+Areas of two or more contiguous acres with sustained slop of 20% or greater. - -d.
 Areas of two (2) or more contiguous acres supporting wetland vegetation and hydric soils, which are not part of a freshwater or coastal wetland as defined, and which is not surficially connected to a water body during the period of normal high water.